Published: September 23, 2023

 async def worker(task_queue):

-Worker Function
+Worker Function Logic

-1. Takes tasks from the queue.
+1. Takes tasks from the queue - Continuously monitors for available tasks

 while not task_queue.empty():